Fort Mill, South Carolina: Sports

 Fort Mill is also home to Carolina Crown, a competitive drum and bugle corps.
-As a member of Drum Corps International (DCI), Crown won one World Class championship (2013), won the silver medal three times, (2009, 2012, 2015) the bronze medal twice (2016, 2017), and one Division II championship (1993).
+As a member of Drum Corps International (DCI), Carolina Crown won one World Class championship (2013), won the silver medal three times (2009, 2012, 2015), the bronze medal three times (2016, 2017, 2023), and one Division II championship (1993).

 Government

 The government of Fort Mill takes place within the framework of a Council-Manager Form.
 Currently, the town council of Fort Mill consists of six board members, two of whom serve from at-large districts, while the remainder of the council represent each of four wards.
 Elections are held in accordance with United States election regulations every two years, and council members serve staggered four year terms.
 The town council meets the second Monday of each month.
 The town of Fort Mill currently has four boards and commissions.
 These are the Zoning Board of Appeals, the Planning Commission, the Historical Review Board, and the Housing Authority Board.
 Members of boards and commissions are appointed on a volunteer basis.

 The current mayor is Guynn Savage, who was sworn on January 12, 2016.

 Fort Mill is currently represented by the following legislators: